 1.5 hours to few days based on what you choose

-This is one of those small travel tips that will definitely help you cut down on your expenses which you are on a budget Paris trip.
-Drinking water is a necessity and what better than getting clean drinking water free of cost.
+This is one of those small travel tips that will definitely help you cut down on your expenses when you are on a budget Paris trip.
+Drinking water is a necessity and what better than getting clean drinking water free of cost?

 Whenever you order water in a restaurant in Paris, ask for tap water.
 They will try to provide bottled water and charge you for the same.
 But tap water is free and completely safe to drink.